dunnmj42/redux-feedback-loop/README.md

 ## Description

 A simple, full-stack feedback form app that takes input from a user across multiple client-side routed pages, and gives the user a chance to review before submitting.
-Submitted feedback is stored in the server for data permanence.
+Submitted feedback is stored in the postgres database for data permanence.
 Input validation requires the user to enter a value for each page in the form before continuing, with the exception of the comments page, which does not require an input.

 ## Installation